gbmhunter/blog/content/electronics/projects/luxcity-uv-tonic-control-system/index.md

 ## 2x Power Supplies

-{{< img src="twin-power-supplies.jpg" caption="Twin 500W power supplies to turn on up to half of the relays and solenoids all at once."  width="320px" >}}
+{{% figure src="twin-power-supplies.jpg" caption="Twin 500W power supplies to turn on up to half of the relays and solenoids all at once."  width="320px" %}}

 * Manufacturer: EnerMax
 * Product: TomaHawk2 500W ATX2.2 PSU